HSLdevcom/jore-history-graphql-import/README.md

 ### Data files

-As previously mentioned, the files containing the data to be imported are .dat files, with one row per item to insert.
+The files containing the data to be imported are .dat files, with one row per item to insert.
 The fields are read based on the lengths defined in the schema.js file which have been written based on the documentation of the data files.
 For example, if field A is defined as being 4 characters long, and field B is defined as 2 characters long, this is the result:

 ```
 // .dat row